 Abortion facts and myths

-Many myths and misconceptions about abortion exist.
+There are many myths and misconceptions about abortion.
 Some are based on beliefs from the past when abortion was illegal and ‘backyard’ procedures carried considerable risks, including infection and death.

 - Australia’s abortion rate is reasonably low by international standards.